 Failure to conform to this policy will result in stoppage of all work in the public right-of-way until proper street restoration is completed to the satisfaction of the City Engineer.

 3. Work that is mandated by City, County, State, or Federal legislation.

 4. Service for buildings where no other feasible means of providing service exists.

 5. Other situations deemed by the City Engineer to be in the best interest of the general public.

 GIS Map and Data

 An interactive map can be found here in our GIS.
 To see the streets currently under moratorium please select the layer "Street Moratorium".
-Streets shown in red are currently under moratorium and streets shown in green are proposed for future paving.
+Streets shown in red are currently under moratorium, streets shown in green are under construction, and streets shown in blue are proposed for future paving.
 You can click on a street segment to get more details.

 Shapefiles for your GIS:

 - Streets proposed to be paved (future moratorium) available here

 Should you have any further questions regarding street maintenance or the City's pavement maintenance program, please call the Public Works Engineering Division at (408) 866-2150.